Waterproofing

 Most of the joints used are simple butt joints, but specialty joints have been developed for newer applications, which include lap joints, fillet joints, glazing heel beads, and regular glazing beads.

-Most of the high-performance sealants that are used today include polyurethane and silicone.
+A lot of the high-performance sealants that are used today include polyurethane and silicone.
 However, some older buildings might use acrylic, polysulfide, oil-based compounds, or butyl.

 There are four primary conditions that usually determine sealant failure.
 These include: